manueltar/nutvar2/README.md

 # Issues

   # Installation ISSUE!!
 The genomes are huge where are we going to allocate them online for the user to download?.
-Right now I retrieve them from my local disk
+Right now I retrieve them from my local disk.

-  # Running Issue 1 !!-> combine VEP and SnpEf results somehow in the third option
+  # Running Issue 1 !!-> combine VEP and SnpEf results somehow in the third option.

-  # Running Issue 2 !!-> Allow some MPI option specially for VEP and also intra bash script, run script 25 while running the rest of scripts
+  # Running Issue 2 !!-> Allow some MPI option specially for VEP and also intra bash script, run script 25 while running the rest of scripts.

   # Training issue: Cannot introduce NaN in the code.
 Right now I am imputing NaN values to different proxys.
-See script Processing_data.R
+See script Processing_data.R.

   # Training issue: 4 non Pathogenic splice variants of the training set have NaN as Percentage value, why?

-  # Training issue: Calssifysplice variants according to the length of the intron in which they lie in and the type of splice site: canonical versus non-canonical
+  # Training issue: Calssifysplice variants according to the length of the intron in which they lie in and the type of splice site: canonical versus non-canonical.

-  # Output issue: Set an R top function to analyse the matrix of results of the user input
+  # Output issue: Set an R top function to analyse the matrix of results of the user input.

-  # Output issue: Integrate TAN-Bayes in this top function
+  # Output issue: Integrate TAN-Bayes in this top function.